Supreme Constitutional Court (Syria): Ba'athist Syria

-The Supreme Court was established under the Syrian Constitution of 1973 to adjudicate electoral disputes, rule on the constitutionality of a law or decree challenged by the prime minister or People's Assembly, and to render opinions on the constitutionality of bills, decrees, and regulations when requested to do so by the prime minister.

-The High Constitutional Court was forbidden, however, to question the validity of the 'popularly approved laws submitted by the President of the Republic to popular referendums.'
-The court consists of the president and four judges he appoints to serve a renewable term of four years.
+The Supreme Constitutional Court was established under the Syrian Constitution of 1973 to adjudicate electoral disputes, rule on the constitutionality of a law or decree challenged by the president or People's Council, and to render opinions on the constitutionality of bills, decrees, and regulations when requested to do so by the president; it does not hear appeals.
+The High Constitutional Court was, however, prohibited from reviewing the validity of laws approved by popular referendum and submitted by the President of the Republic.
+The court consisted of a president and four judges appointed by the president to serve renewable four-year terms.